FINDING AN OBSERVATION FOCUS: WHAT DO YOU SEE?

 What are the students doing?
 How are they doing it?
 What is the teacher doing?
 What isn’t she doing?
 Ultimately, we want to uncover those deliberate teaching moves Ms. Brewer is making.
 Our learning purpose is to determine how the actions, movement, or physical space of a classroom gives us insight into student learning.

 STEP 1: Watch this Uncut Classroom* Video.

 This 5-minute segment is from the middle of Ms. Brewer’s lesson, “Analyzing Texts.”
 I’m sure you’ll notice that even though our goal is to focus on what we see, you can’t entirely divorce that from what we hear.
 That’s OK.

-Take Notes: While watching this Uncut Classroom video, post your observations in the comments section or download the Observational Worksheet What Do You See.
-Don’t forget to include the time code in your comments.
+Take Notes: While watching this Uncut Classroom video, write down your observations, don’t forget to include the time code to reference back to the video.

 STEP 2: Examine Your Observations

-Take a few minutes to discuss your observations in the comments below.
+Take a few minutes to consider your observations.
 What struck you?
 What was interesting?
 What questions were raised for you?
-If you used the note-taking guide, talk about the third column — what Ms. Brewer was doing to guide her students toward the learning purpose.

 STEP 3: Analyze, Translate, and Adapt Your Observations

 Let’s move on to thinking about how our observations help us understand our own practices.
-If you completed the first Exercise, you will probably find yourself incorporating those insights here as well.
 Depending on time and your own learning purpose, you may decide to choose only a few of these questions instead of working through all of them.

 - What is the learning purpose of this portion of the lesson?
 How do you know?
 What did you see her students doing that tells you this?